AppLovin IPO: Why the mobile tech company went public

 When KKR bought a minority stake in AppLovin in mid-2018 it valued the Palo Alto concern at around $2 billion.
 According to TechCrunch “that number appears comically low”, given the revenue figures that followed - $483 million in 2018 and $994 million the following year.

-According to research in 2019 from Fortune, when AppLovin first mooted a possible IPO intended for 2020, it was already looking to raise about $1 billion, and things have moved on a bit since then.
+According to research in 2019 from Fortune, when AppLovin first mooted a possible IPO intended for 2020, it was looking to raise about $1 billion, so a year of Covid-enforced lockdowns has clearly worked in its favour.

-In the past 18 months, firms including DraftKings Inc, Playtika Holding Corp and Roblox Corp have taken the market route to raise capital.
+AppLovin joins other names in the sector like DraftKings Inc, Playtika Holding Corp and Roblox Corp to have taken the market route to raise capital in the past 18 months.

 Is AppLovin profitable?